aacherny/ENoCS/README.md

 # Educational Network-on-Chip Simulator

-ENOCS is a network-on-chip network simulator showing the routes of packets as they travel through bus, mesh, and torus network topologies.
+ENOCS is a network-on-chip network simulator showing the routes of packets as they travel through bus, mesh, and torus networks.

 ## Features